bhaberer/cinch-simplecalc/README.md

     .math 4 ** 4

 Note: this will only do BASIC math, and will strip all letters or complex characters.
-If you want something more complex please see my other gem:
+If you want something more complex please see my other cinch plugin:

 https://github.com/canonical-hackers/cinch-calculate